 A payment received on-chain #

-While the details for Lightning and on-chain payments look very similary, there are subtle differences.
+While the details for lightning and on-chain payments look very similar, there are subtle differences.
 Most noticeable for the user is the difference in fees and processing time.

 Status display #